contents

 Ongoing Optimisation

-Lead generation advertising isn’t a set-it-and-forget-it process; it requires constant monitoring and optimization to stay effective and deliver the best results.
+Lead generation advertising is not a set-it-and-forget-it technique; it needs continual monitoring and improvement to remain successful and provide the best results.

-To remain competitive and maximize return on investment (ROI), advertisers need to focus on key areas of optimization throughout their campaigns.
+Advertisers that want to stay competitive and optimize return on investment (ROI) must concentrate on important areas of optimization all across their campaigns.

 Targeting